IMAP FAQ

 chevron-rightWhy is my IMAP email account disconnected from Missive?hashtag

 Missive disconnects your email account(s) if it cannot connect to your server for 30 consecutive minutes.
-If this is a temporary issue, you just needs to click Reconnect on the yellow banners to open the Credentials settings panel, then click Reconnect.
+If this is a temporary issue, you just need to click Reconnect on the yellow banners to open the Credentials settings panel, then click Reconnect.
 This will attempt to reconnect your accounts.

 chevron-rightI get an invalid SSL / TLS certificate error when trying to add my email account, what should I do?hashtag